SchoolOfCode/ai-tools-audit-team-skynet/BingAI.md

  • What problems does this tool solve?

- this AI tool which was formally known as Bing AI is can link to your Microsoft 365 account to aid you with many catergories such as
+ this Chatbot AI tool which was formally known as Bing AI is can link to your Microsoft 365 account to aid you with many catergories such as
 - Answer Questions with suggested/similar anwsers, help with Productivity Assistance e.g manage your schedule (microsoft calender), set   reminders, draft emails, and more.
 - Creative Writing
 - Learning and Education: